GilbertoMJ/TransactionAnalysis/README.md

 # TransactionAnalysis
 ## Description
-I developed this transaction analysis system for a legacy system.
+I developed this transaction analysis system for a internet banking legacy system.

 At the moment, this is just a backup repository for my code, so it is not executable.
 I believe it is possible to transform it into a microservice.